Business & Finance

 Financial Advisor Salary Overview

-The Financial Advisor is a sought-after profession in the United States with a median annual salary of $99,580.
-Compensation typically ranges from $44,600 for entry-level positions to $224,200 for experienced professionals in high-demand markets.
+The Financial Advisor is one of the most important roles in the Business & Finance sector of the US economy in 2026.
+With a median annual salary of $99,580, compensation for this position ranges from $44,600 at the entry level to $224,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Financial Advisor in the US earns between $44,600 and $224,200 per year, with a median of $99,580.